VIAME/VIAME/examples/search_and_rapid_model_generation/viame_ingest/README.rst

 Ingest Image or Video Data
 ==========================

-First, create_index.[source].sh should be called to initialize a new database, and populate it with descriptors generated around generic objects to be queried upon.
-Here, [source] can either be 'video_folder' or 'input_list', depending on if your input is an image list of a folder of videos.
+First, create_index.[type].sh should be called to initialize a new database, and populate it with descriptors generated around generic objects to be queried upon.
+Here, [type] can either be 'around_detections', 'detection_and_tracking', or 'full_frame_only', depending on if you want to run matching on spatio-temporal object tracks, object detections, or full frames respectively (see VIAME quick start guide).
 If you want to run it on a custom selection of images, make a file list of images called 'input_list.txt' containing your images, one per line.
 For example, if you have a folder containing png images, run 'ls [folder]/*.png > input_list.txt' on the command line to make this list.
 Alternatively, if ingesting videos, make a directory called 'videos' which contains all of your .mpg, .avi, .etc videos.
 If you look in the ingest scripts, you can see links to these sources if you wish to change them.
 Next run the ingest script, as below.

 .. image:: http://www.viametoolkit.org/wp-content/uploads/2018/07/iqr_1_ingest.png
    :scale: 30